 Bound in leather, this manuscript’s pages are illustrated using Ink, opaque watercolor, and gold and dates back to approximately 1600 AD.

 The story told here in one of the frames, is that of a recluse, who spends his time in praying on Mount Lebanon.
 One day, after starving through the night, he receives some bread from an infidel (depicted here as the English monarch Charles II).
 As the recluse prepares to walk away, a malnourished dog catches on to his robe and chides him for accepting food from an infidel and not having waited for God to provide.
-The recluse, humbled by this encounter observes, “He who has no faith is less than the dog of the infidel”.
-The beautiful birds in the margin of the page compete for attention with the witty illustration.
+The recluse, humbled by this encounter observes, “He who has no faith is less than the dog of the infidel”

 Other paintings include one which accompanies a poem on the regrets of a life spent learning useless information; the artist has shown a school where only the sciences are taught, its teachers dozing, meditating and drinking.